DavideRossi/upback/README.rst

 Common options
 --------------
-There are several command line options that can be used to configure the behavior of UpBack.
+These are some command line options that can be used to configure the behavior of UpBack.
 The most common ones are:

 * -v